Peter Elkmann

 Peter Elkmann (born 16 September 1981 in North Rhine-Westphalia, Steinfurt) is a German racing driver.
 He has competed in such series as the Formula Three Euroseries and the German Formula Three Championship.

 Performer by Elkmann

-Peter Elkmann launched his own racing car in 2015, the Performer 1000.
+Elkmann launched his own racing car in 2015, the Performer 1000.
 The car is a more powerful version of a superkart.
 The car weighing in at 290 kg is powered by a 1000cc Suzuki GSX-R1000 engine.
 The car is allowed to race in the Seven Mania Racing Club and Carbonia Cup.